Prevent Repeat Spider Infestations

 Due to the severity of symptoms, and the speed with which they progress, in areas where these spiders are known to live, all bites from large, black spiders should be treated as though they were caused by a funnel-web spider.
 First-aid treatment for a suspected funnel-web spider bite consists of immediately applying a pressure immobilization bandage.
 Emergency medical treatment should be sought as soon as possible.

 Quite simply it is not worth taking the risk.
-If there are large black spiders on your property give Bolstered Pest Services & Property Inspections a call on 0422655297 and we will come out and give you a free inspection.
+If there are large black spiders on your property give Bolstered Building and Pest Services a call on 0422655297 and we will come out and give you a free inspection.

 Garden Orb-Weaving Spider